jinvoker/reporter1/README.md

 ### INSTALLATION
 #### How do I install reporter ?

+The universal method of getting reporter is cloning the repository and running the file with executable permission.

 1. Clone the repository locally by pasting the following command on the terminal.
 ```